carbonscott/rc/UltiSnips/thinking/vocabulary.md

 	* Two things belonged to same type for instance;
 	* Identifiers are needed to distinguish them when they are used;

+# Creative -- Make your own game

+* Ask Question;
+* Design a solvable problem;
+* Make hypothesises;

+You can never say you are familiar with sth until you can be creative on top of that.